Jean-Philippe-Carre/Jean-Philippe-Carre/README.md

 ###

 <p align="left">My name is Karl Carre and I'm a passionate Full Stack Developer, from Mauritius.
-Python is my weapon of choice for back-end dev and i love crafting beautiful & aesthetic front-ends as well, driven by my photography background.</p>
+Python is my weapon of choice for back-end dev & Data Analysis, and i love crafting beautiful & aesthetic front-ends as well, driven by my photography background.</p>

 ###